idosumit/idosumit/README.md

 - 👋 Hi, I’m Sumit!
-- 👀 A Finance ugrad student greatly interested in Machine Learning and Data Science!
+- 👀 A Finance ugrad student greatly interested in Machine Learning and AI!
 - 📚 I’m currently learning the fundamentals of these spheres!
 There's so much to learn and it's super exciting.
 Accumulating knowledge is pleasurable.
 - 📫 Reach out to me via [LinkedIn](https://www.linkedin.com/in/sumit-pokharel/)!
 Throw me a short memo along with the request!